You already run an online store and use WooCommerce? Then you can very easily accept Bitcoin payments in your WooCommerce online store.

 We open the file and look for the phrase “proceed to BTCpay” and change the text to “proceed to Bitcoin” and save the file.

 When the end customer clicks on the proceed to Bitcoin button in the store, the Bitcoin payment window opens.
-You can learn how to customize the Bitcoin payment window at: Create Bitcoin Checkout Page for BTCPay.
+You can learn how to customize the Bitcoin Payment window at: Create Bitcoin Payment Page for BTCPay.

 How to administrate the settings of the BTCPay Shop, you can find in the article “Administrate BTCPay Shop“.

 Other than that, all you have to do is fill the WooCommerce store with products and wait for customers who want to pay with Bitcoin.

 To advertise your new store, you should list the Bitcoin store on Coinpages.
 Coinpageslists all German-language stores that accept Bitcoin and other cryptocurrencies.
 You can register there for free.
 The direct link to the entry Coinpages Add Listing